SubhadityaMukherjee/AI-knowledge-base/posts/KB/Neural Chimera.md

 ---

 # Neural [Chimera](Chimera.md)
-- A research model where human [stem cells](Stem%20Cells.md) are transplanted into an animal embryo to follow the genetic, molecular, and functional processes of brain cells as they grow.
+- A research model where human [Stem Cells](Stem%20Cells.md) are transplanted into an animal embryo to follow the genetic, molecular, and functional processes of brain cells as they grow.